-Our exposure to market risk is currently confined to our cash and cash equivalents and our long-term indebtedness.
+Our exposure to market risk is currently confined to our cash and cash equivalents.
 We currently do not hedge interest rate exposure or foreign currency exchange exposure, and the movement of foreign currency exchange rates could have an adverse or positive impact on our results of operations.
 We have not used derivative financial instruments for speculation or trading purposes.
-Because of the short-term maturities of our cash and cash equivalents, we believe that an increase in market rates would likely not have a significant impact on the realized value of our investments, but any increase in market rates would likely increase the interest expense associated with our debt.
+Because of the short-term maturities of our cash and cash equivalents, we believe that an increase in market rates would likely not have a significant impact on the realized value of our investments.

 ITEM 8.

 FINANCIAL STATEMENTS AND SUPPLEMENTRY DATA

-Report of Independent Registered Public Accounting Firm, on the Audited Consolidated Financial Statements
+Report of Independent Registered Public Accounting Firm,

+on the Audited Consolidated Financial Statements

-The Board of Directors and Stockholders of Emergent BioSolutions Inc.
+The Board of Directors and Stockholders of Emergent BioSolutions Inc. and subsidiaries

-We have audited the accompanying consolidated balance sheets of Emergent BioSolutions Inc. as of December 31, 2013 and 2012, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity and cash flows for each of the three years in the period ended December 31, 2013.
+We have audited the accompanying consolidated balance sheets of Emergent BioSolutions Inc. and subsidiaries as of December 31, 2014 and 2013, and the related consolidated statements of operations, comprehensive income, changes in stockholders' equity and cash flows for each of the three years in the period ended December 31, 2014.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.